sridharswain/EasyPreference/README.md

 ```

 ## Development and Contribution
-This repository contains the source code of android template 1 of Pitch android application.
+This repository contains the source code of easypreference library and examples.

 ## Development Setup
 1. Go to the project repo and click the `Fork` button